 - To reformat your numbering, select the page number, then go back to the Home tab.
 You can change the font, color, size, and more.

 What questions do you have about page numbers in Microsoft Word?
 Let us know in the comments.
-For more information, visit our Working with Headers and Footers lesson in Word 2010.
+For more information, visit our lesson on Headers, Footers, and Page Numbers.